Imma-Syng/alx-system_engineering-devops/0x01-shell_permissions/README.md

-write a script that adds execution permission to the owner and the group owner, and the other users, to the file hello .the file hello will be in the working directory
+write a script that sets the permission to the file hello as follows:
-.you are not allowed to use commas for this script
+.owner: no permission at all
+.group: no permission at all
+.other users: all the permissions